+Non-specialist properties

-Non-specialist properties DTZ Debenham Tie Leung Limited
+Rural estates Residential properties DTZ Debenham Tie Leung Limited

-Rural estates Carter Jones LLP Residential properties Savills (L&P) Limited
+Carter Jones LLP Savills (L&P) Limited

-12. Property, plant and equipment (continued)
+10. Property, plant and equipment (continued)

 These external valuations will be re-performed on a periodic basis.
 An interim valuation is booked in intervening years based on directors' valuations.
 As a result of the valuation carried out at 31 March 2014 the carrying value of land and buildings was increased by £17.2m and the resulting revaluation surplus taken to the revaluation reserve together with an associated deferred tax impact of £3.4m.
 As a result of the same revaluation certain properties were impaired and an impairment loss of £0.9m was recognised in the profit and loss.
-The valuations carried out at 31 March 2014 have been considered at 31 March 2016 by the directors, who concluded that current book values are not materially different to current market values.
+The calculations carried out at 31 March 2014 have been reviewed at 31 March 2016 by the directors, who concluded that current book values are not materially different to current market values.

-If the revalued assets were stated on a historical cost basis, the historic cost before depreciation would be £3,365.8m (2014: £3,573.3m).
+If the revalued assets were stated on a historical cost basis, the historic cost before depreciation would be £3,865.8m (2015: £3,573.3m).

-Categories of assets revalued as at 31 March 2016 are as follows:
+Categories of assets revalued are as follows:

 Revalued amount Historical cost basis

 £m £m

 Infrastructure assets 3,940.3 2,510.9

 Non-specialist properties 17.6 14.7

-Rural estates 58.1 0.5
+Rural estates 58.1 0.6

 Residential properties 2.4 -

-Net book amount of assets revalued 4,018.4 2,526.1
+Net book amount of asset revalued 4,018.4 2,526.2